FumaGuma/Photomath/README.md

 **Open CV character detector**<br/>
 It consists of three main parts.
 First are the open CV image processing tools which are located in <code>imageprocessing.py</code>.
-The user can pass the image of the equation to the <code>imageprocessing.cropped_dataset</code> to get the array of cropped symbols.
+The user can pass the path to the image of the equation to the <code>imageprocessing.cropped_dataset</code> to get the array of cropped symbols.
 You can fine tune the function with <code>dilate_multiplier</code> parameter if the symbols are too partitioned and <code>minimum_area</code> parameter if the background noise is being recognized as a symbol.

 **Datasets used:<br/>**